-Treatment of meningioma of brain abroad
+Treatment of meningioma of brain in Germany

 Meningioma is a brain tumor, mainly benign.
 It is malignant only in 1,7% cases.
 Other percentages of these neoformation are characterized by the slow growth and favorable course.